OlanrewajuAnalyst/OlanrewajuAnalyst/README.md

 👀 I'm key into data analytics to make informed decisions to achieve better results and drive business growth.

-I currently use Excel, Power BI and SQL (T-SQL).
+I currently use Excel, Power BI and SQL.

 <h2>👨‍💻 Data Analytics Projects:</h2>